arthursn/msys_hook_conda/README.md

 # MSYS Hook Conda

-A patch for conda activation in MSYS2/Git Bash on Windows.
+A patch for conda activation in MSYS2/Git Bash and other shells on Windows.

 ## Problem